-It’s a community of travelers, for travelers, built by travelers, and you can narrow down your potential hosts in a given city or region by using everything from languages spoken to the date of their last log in to the Couchsurfing site (usually 1+ year ago isn’t the safest bet).
+It’s a community of travelers, for travelers, built by travelers, and you can narrow down your potential hosts in a given city or region by using everything from languages spoken to the date of their last login to the Couchsurfing site (usually 1+ year ago isn’t the safest bet).

 Yes, it’s free.

-This seems to be one of the things that a lot of people have trouble coming to grips with, but it is in fact the backbone of the Couchsurfing community: mutual respect, understanding, and benefit.
+This seems to be one of the things that a lot of people have trouble coming to grips with, but it is, in fact, the backbone of the Couchsurfing community: mutual respect, understanding, and benefit.
 There is zero expectation of monetary exchange between surfers and hosts.

 But wait.
-I thought you said it was free?
+I thought you said it was free.

 I did.
 Shut up and listen.

 According to their website, “Couchsurfing is a service that connects members to a global community of travelers.”
-Couchsurfing is not a way for you to find someone’s apartment to crash in and then treat like a hotel.
-As a surfer you should have zero expectations as far as amenities or services.
+Couchsurfing is not a way for you to find someone’s apartment to crash in and then treat it like a hotel.
+As a surfer, you should have zero expectations as far as amenities or services.
 It doesn’t matter if you get taken out to dinner or are given a towel to dry yourself after bathing – you had better be grateful (you little shit).

-Obviously you can expect your host to be a friendly and welcoming person, but don’t mistake this for meaning they are your personal concierge and/or tour guide (although many hosts are happy to play tour guide for travelers).
+Obviously, you can expect your host to be a friendly and welcoming person, but don’t mistake this for meaning they are your personal concierge and/or tour guide (although many hosts are happy to play tour guide for travelers).

 Another thing: when sending out messages to hosts, use thorough, be personable, and be honest.